uclahs-cds/pipeline-call-sSNV/README.md

 ##### a.
 Get indel pileup summaries
 Summarize counts of reads that support reference, alternate and other alleles for given sites.
 This is done for both of the input BAM files and the results are used in the next step.
 ##### b.
 Filter indel pileup outputs
 Use `samtools.pl varFilter` to filter each pileup output (tumor and normal), then further filter each to keep only indels with QUAL > 20. `samtools.pl` is packaged with `SomaticSniper`.
 ##### c.
 Filter SomaticSniper VCF
 Use `snpfilter.pl` (packaged with `SomaticSniper`):
 i. filter VCF using normal indel pileup (from step `b`). ii. filter VCF output from step `i` using tumor indel pileup (from step `b`).
 ##### d.
-Summarize alignment information for retained variant positions
+Summarize alignment information for retained SNV positions
 Extract positions from filtered VCF file and use with `bam-readcount` to generate a summary of read alignment metrics for each position.
 ##### e.
-Final filtering of variants using metrics summarized above
+Final filtering of SNVs using metrics summarized above
 Use `fpfilter.pl` and `highconfidence.pl` (packaged with SomaticSniper), resulting in a final high confidence VCF file.

 ### Strelka2
 #### 1. `Manta` v1.6.0
 The input pair of tumor/normal BAM files are used by Manta to produce candidate small indels via the `Manta` somatic configuration protocol. *Note, larger (structural) variants are also produced and can be retrieved from the intermediate files directory if save intermediate files is enabled.*
 #### 2. `Strelka2` v2.9.10
 The input pair of tumor/normal BAM files, along with the candidate small indel file produced by `Manta` are used by `Strelka2` to create lists of somatic single nucleotide and small indel variants, both in VCF format.
 Lower quality variants that did not pass filtering are subsequently removed, yielding `.SNV-pass.vcf.gz` and `.Indel-pass.vcf.gz` files.